josephmoresena/Rxmxnx.JNetInterface/src/ApplicationTest/README.md

 # Application Test
 This application is designed to show the capabilities and potential of using JNetInterface in .NET applications that interact with a JVM instance.

+## Library Test
+The library test project contains the core of Application test. <br/>
+If the library is published with NativeAOT, the resulting binary can be used as JNI library for `com.rxmxnx.dotnet.test.HelloDotNet` natives methods registration.

 ## Disclaimer
 In this project, `JNetInterface` is utilized through `intermediate libraries` instead of direct `NuGet packages`.